saltstack/salt/doc/topics/tutorials/walkthrough_macosx.rst

 `official documentation
 <http://docs.saltstack.com/topics/installation/osx.html>`_

 Because salt has a lot of dependencies that are not built in Mac Os X, we will use homebrew to install salt.
 Homebrew is a package manager for Mac, it's great, use it.
-I fought for 4 years installing libs by hand, and now that i'm on a brand new machine, i don't want to do it all over again.
+Some people spend a lot of time installing libs by hand for learning, and realize how useful a package manager is once they've on a brand new machine and have to do it all over again.
 It also lets you *uninstall* things easily.

 .. note::
   brew is a ruby program (ruby is installed by default with your mac). brew downloads, compile and link software.
 The linking phase is when compiled software are deployed on your machine.
 It may conflict with previously manually installed software, especially in the /usr/local directory.
 It's ok, remove them then restart the link by typing brew link thepackage.